-Once enrolled, you will have uninterrupted coverage when moving from one SEBB organization to another within the same or following month, and you are anticipated to be eligible for the employer contribution in your new position.
+Once enrolled in benefits, you will have uninterrupted coverage when moving from one SEBB organization to another within the same or following month, and you are anticipated to be eligible for the employer contribution toward SEBB benefits in your new position.

 Your SEBB benefits end the last day of the school year (August 31).
 Your benefits will end earlier if:

 - Your employer terminates your employment.
-Eligibility and coverage end the last day of the month in which the termination notice is effective.
+Eligibility and benefits end the last day of the month in which the termination notice is effective.

 - You resign.
-Eligibility and coverage ends the last day of the month in which your resignation is effective.
+Eligibility and benefits end the last day of the month in which your resignation is effective.

-- Your work pattern or schedule is reduced and your employer no longer anticipates you will work 630 compensated hours during the school year.
-Coverage ends the last day of the month in which the change is effective.
+- Your work pattern or schedule is reduced and your employer no longer anticipates you will work 630 hours during the school year.
+Benefits end the last day of the month in which the change is effective.

 Employees eligible for locally negotiated benefits: If you are not eligible as described in this eligibility section, you may be eligible for some SEBB benefits if your school district, charter school, or ESD negotiated eligibility as described in WAC 182-30-130.
 If you are represented, please check with your union or union representative regarding eligibility.
 Otherwise, your payroll or benefits office will notify you if you are eligible under this provision.